·

 This is my favourite part of intentional rest – giving space for those subconscious insights to seep into your consciousness.

 That’s your subconscious problem-solving at work.
-Intentional rest gives your brain the space to process things.
-When you don't take this time, your brain is constantly switched on and alert, giving little room to process things.
+Intentional rest gives your brain the space to process things by switching off.
+If you don't take this time, and your brain is constantly switched on and alert, it doesn't give you the time or space to process things in this way.

 If you're hyper-focused on something but it's just not happening, or you're struggling to connect the dots and solve a problem, stop for a while and take an intentional break.
 This will give your brain the space that it needs to process and problem solve in the background while you're enjoying a mindful walk or relaxing with your favourite book!